Conight/RemoteDock/README.md

 ## Contributing

-Issues and pull requests are welcome.
-Good first areas for contribution include:
+Feedback and issue reports are welcome while the project is stabilizing.
+Once the source code is public, good first areas for contribution include:

 - Implementing protocol drivers that are currently modeled but unavailable
 - Adding real-service integration tests or mock-server coverage